-While measures of social mobility based on the joint distribution of lifetime incomes are attractive, as they allow for easy cross-country comparisons and have a natural interpretation in terms of consumption, they have important limitations.
-First, since they rely on estimates of children's lifetime income, they are only feasible for relatively old birth cohorts, as reliable estimates of lifetime income require data on children's earnings in the age range 30-40.
-These measures are therefore not suited for investigating recent developments in social mobility.
+While measures of social mobility based on the joint distribution of lifetime incomes are attractive, as they allow for easy cross-country comparisons and have a natural interpretation in terms of consumption, they also have limitations.
+First, since they rely on estimates of children's lifetime income, they are only feasible for relatively old birth cohorts (as reliable estimates of lifetime income require data on children's earnings in midlife) if no parametric correction methods are employed (e.g. Mello et al., 2022).
+These measures are therefore less suited for investigating recent developments in social mobility.
 Second, since individuals value non-monetary qualities of jobs (Kalleberg, 1977, 2011; Mottaz, 1985) and parental income is documented to be positively associated with the non-monetary compensation that children receive from their work (Boar and Lashkari, 2021), measures based on the joint distribution of incomes may overestimate the degree of intergenerational mobility.
 Finally, large-scale linked tax data is not available in many countries.
 In these countries, mobility measures based on the joint distribution of incomes can only be estimated with sufficient precision at the aggregate level, preventing further analysis of time and geographic variation that is possibly informative about the determinants of social mobility.

 In Germany, it is not possible to link individual tax returns.
-For that reason, most empirical evidence on income mobility is based on the German Socio-Economic Panel (GSOEP), the German counterpart of the Panel Study of Income Dynamics (PSID).
-Like the PSID, the GSOEP provides detailed information about child outcomes and parental background, but suffers from a small sample size.
-In the GSOEP it is therefore not possible to document time trends or more fine-grained geographic variation in social mobility with a sufficient degree of statistical confidence.
-Schnitzlein (2016) shows that estimates of the national IGE based on the GSOEP are sensitive to small variations in sampling criteria, resulting in a wide range of plausible estimates.
+For that reason, most empirical evidence on income mobility is based on the German Socio-Economic Panel (SOEP), the German counterpart of the Panel Study of Income Dynamics (PSID).
+Like the PSID, the SOEP provides detailed information about child outcomes and parental background, but suffers from a small sample size.
+In the SOEP, it is therefore not possible to document time trends or more fine-grained geographic variation in social mobility with a sufficient degree of statistical confidence.
+Schnitzlein (2016) shows that estimates of the national IGE based on the SOEP are sensitive to small variations in sampling criteria, resulting in a wide range of plausible estimates.
 It is therefore not surprising that the empirical evidence regarding the level of social mobility in Germany is not coherent.
-Studies that investigate intergenerational income mobility in the GSOEP include Eisenhauer and Pfeiffer (2008), Riphahn and Heineck (2009), Eberharter (2013) and Bratberg et al. (2017).
-These studies typically find a higher level of income mobility in Germany as compared to the US, and lower levels of mobility in East than in West Germany, albeit with high statistical uncertainty.
-Our measurement approach circumvents the data requirements imposed by lifecycle bias concerns by focusing on children's educational opportunities, while retaining the interpretability advantages of income based measures of parental socioeconomic status.
-This allows us to draw on the German census data, providing us with the statistical power necessary to conduct a more comprehensive study of social mobility in Germany.2 3
+Studies that investigate intergenerational income mobility in the SOEP include Eisenhauer and Pfeiffer (2008), Riphahn and Heineck (2009), Eberharter (2013) and Bratberg et al. (2017).
+These studies typically find higher levels of income mobility in Germany than in the US, and lower levels of mobility in East than in West Germany, albeit with high statistical uncertainty.
+On the other hand, sibling correlations (Schnitzlein, 2014) or measures of educational mobility have placed Germany closer to the immobile end of the scale in an international comparison.